JB-26/website-portfolio/src/blog/2022-09-04-metaverse.md

 However, there have been [safety](https://www.bbc.co.uk/news/technology-60415317) concerns about what words have been created by users.
 It’s a legitimate concern to have.

+Speaking of safety, there is also privacy concerns around Meta itself.
+I'm sure whatever Metaverse they create will no doubt harvest data from it's users.

 Now don’t get me wrong, I think VR has a lot of potential to be a phenomenal platform.
+Thinking about it, would the Metaverse/VR be a good platform for those who have disabilities?

 Selling VR as a games platform has been established.
 Sony has [PlayStation VR](https://www.playstation.com/en-gb/ps-vr/) and Oculus has a fantastic range of games available.